Axonius/crews-control/README.md

 # Crews Control

-**Crews Control** is an abstraction layer on top of CrewAI, designed to facilitate the creation and execution of AI-driven projects without writing code.
+**Crews Control** is an abstraction layer on top of [crewAI](https://www.crewai.com/), designed to facilitate the creation and execution of AI-driven projects without writing code.
 By defining an `execution.yaml` file, users can orchestrate AI crews to accomplish complex tasks using predefined or custom tools.

 ## Features